Recent State Updates

 (Reference House Bill 13, 2024)

 All light-duty and passenger state fleet vehicles must be ZEVs by 2040.
-To support the state fleet transition to ZEVs, state agencies are required to own and operate increasing volumes of ZEVs every few years, according to the following schedule:
+To support the state fleet transition to ZEVs, state agencies are required to own and operate an increasing number of ZEVs every few years, according to the following schedule:

 For the purpose of this requirement, ZEVs include electric vehicles, hydrogen fuel cell electric vehicles, and plug-in hybrid electric vehicles.
 Exemptions apply.